-Learn about the community.
 Learn the structures, resources, and challenges within our community as you serve, commute, eat, live, and play here.
 Connect with community members and community leaders to gain new perspectives on the Flower City.

-Utilize your skills and gain some experience.
 While many entry-level jobs are heavily administrative, a position with RYY guarantees you highly valuable hands-on experience.
 Numerous professional development opportunities are provided throughout your year of service to benefit you professionally and enrich you personally.

-Boost your resume.
 Public service programs are huge resume boosters!
 People who volunteer are 27% more likely to be employed than non-volunteers.

-Network with community leaders.
 RYY Fellows are community organizers.
 We try to integrate the principles of asset-based community development into our goals and activities as often as possible.
 This work is all about building relationships and forming partnerships.
 You will meet many people over the course of the year, many of whom will likely be helpful to you as you pursue future endeavors.